 The Board of Directors has framed a policy which lays down a framework in relation to remuneration of Directors, Key Managerial Personnel and Senior Management of the Company.
 The Policy broadly lays down the guiding principles, philosophy and the basis for payment of remuneration to Executive and Nonexecutive Directors (by way of sitting fees and commission), Key Managerial Personnel, Senior Management and other employees.
-The policy also provides the criteria for determining gualifications, positive attributes and Independence of Director and criteria for appointment of Key Managerial Personnel / Senior Management and performance evaluation which are considered by the Nomination and Remuneration Committee and the Board of Directors while making selection of the candidates.
+The policy also provides the criteria for determining qualifications, positive attributes and Independence of Director and criteria for appointment of Key Managerial Personnel / Senior Management and performance evaluation which are considered by the Nomination and 25.
+Significant and Material Orders Passed by the Remuneration Committee and the Board of Directors while making selection of the candidates.
 The above policy has been posted on the website of the Company at www.raymond.in/cr/policies /rnp/index.html.